-I know he's not the kind to do something maliciously but who knows what he and the other IT guy talk about, what secrets they have on all of us.
+I don't believe he's the type to do something maliciously, but who knows what he and the other IT guy talk about, what confidential information they keep on all of us.
 I've heard about reports they run on our internet usage, where we go and how long we spend there.
 It's no secret that they screen our email.

 He swings past my desk, flashing me his smile as usual, but this time he stops and I hold my breath as he drops some sheets of paper on my desk.

-I'm too nervous to thank him, looking from the paper to his face.
+I'm too nervous to speak, looking from the paper to his face.
 He gives up when he gets no response, shrugs and walks into his office.
 I look more closely at what he has given me, six pages with screen prints cropped precisely.
 He's even translated the techno speak into English for me.
-Is this his way of showing he approves of what I do in my spare time or is he giving me this knowledge so I never have to call him anywhere near my computer again when I'm writing at work?
-Whatever it is, he's gone to a lot of trouble to help me and the document shows on the baseline that he printed it at 1:10 AM.
+Is this his way of showing he approves of what I do in my spare time or is he giving me this knowledge so I never have to call him anywhere near my computer while I'm writing at work?
+Whatever it is, he's gone to a lot of trouble to help me, and the document shows on the baseline that he printed it at 1:10 AM.

-Angie stands next to me, not understanding what he's given me, waiting for me to explain.
+Angie stands next to me, waiting for me to explain.

 I ignore her.
-I have to get up there quickly and thank him for his effort before things get too awkward because I don't want to ruin our friendship for something as stupid as what happened last night.
-I take my little training manual with me and as I stand in his doorway, he beams at me, sending me a welcome so sweet that it stops my heart for a moment.
-I can breathe.
-It's going to be okay.
+I have to get up there and thank him for his effort before things get too awkward because I don't want to ruin our friendship over something as trivial as what happened last night.
+I take my little training manual with me, and as I stand in his doorway, he beams at me, sending me a welcome so sweet that it stops my heart for a moment, but I breathe again, so it's going to be okay.

-I hold up the papers and say, "This is great.
+Holding up the papers, I say, "This is great.
 Thank you so much."